dotRP/dotRP_Docs/mrfunctions/usableitems.md

-# MACH & ONYX FiveM Functions

----

-## Usable items
+# Usable items

-This function replaces the need to add the snipped bellow for every item you want to use, the items still need to to be [IN THE DATABASE](/dbitems.md).
+This function replaces the need to add the snipped bellow for every item you want to use, the items still need to to be [IN THE DATABASE](../core/dbitems.md).

 ```lua
 ESX.RegisterUsableItem('fishbait', function(source) //fishbait db item name